ablizben/Habit-Tracker/README.md

 ## User story

 ```
-    As a person that wants to cultivate new habits to improve my well-being in 1 or more health areas
+    As a person that wants to cultivate new habits to improve my well-being in 1 or more health
-    (financial, physical, emotional, etc)
+    areas (financial, physical, emotional, etc)

     I want to capture and measure my habits and visualize them

     so that I can assess whether my habits are meeting the health goals I have set for myself.

-    Additionally I want the option to use pre-defined habits to track and also have options to
-    design my own habits to track with customizable parameters.

 ```